ros-industrial/fanuc/readme.md

 $ cd $HOME/catkin_ws

 # retrieve the latest development version of fanuc.
 If you'd rather
-# use the latest released version, replace 'noetic-devel' with 'kinetic'
+# use the latest released version, replace 'noetic-devel' with 'noetic'
-# NOTE: 'noetic-devel' is compatible with ROS Noetic. 'kinetic' may not be
+# NOTE: 'noetic-devel' is compatible with ROS Noetic.
+Use the correct branch
+# for the OS + ROS version you're building these packages for
 $ git clone -b noetic-devel https://github.com/ros-industrial/fanuc.git src/fanuc

 # check build dependencies.
 Note: this may install additional packages,